appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Soft Allocation**: This is one of the ways order is allocated with flexiility in mind.
 A WMS process in which orders are sent to the WMS from the ERP or other order management system, often days or weeks in advance of when they are needing to ship.
 Some WMS solutions are able to reserve inventory for those orders at a warehouse level, meaning it can prevent subsequent orders from “grabbing” that reserved inventory.
 That said, a WMS should have the flexibility in applying soft allocation, such as not reserving inventory shipping more than two weeks out, as that could cause nearer term orders to be short-shipped.
 For more info, refer to [this link](https://www.truecommerce.com/blog/inventory-allocation-hard-vs-soft/).

+**Sortation**: The sorting system is the process in which products are sorted based on their delivery destinations.
+It is a crucial part of the warehouse, and improper management of this system may disrupt the entire working of the company.
+In other words, a sorting system is a method in which the products are organized categorically.
+The products are assigned a proper location where they are stored.
+A record is also kept that maintains the information of the products stored in the warehouse.
+For more info, refer to [this link](https://www.armstrongltd.com/sorting-and-picking-systems.php), [Visual Sort Assist (VSA) from Panasonic](https://connect.na.panasonic.com/resource-center/visual-sort-assist-vsa) and [9 Tips To Improve Sortation in Warehouse](https://qodenext.com/blog/sortation-in-warehouse).

 **Split-Case Picking**: Also known as Piece Picking.

 **Stock-out**: It is the condition of a product going out-of-stock.
 Imagine this: a customer walks into your store, excited to buy their favorite item.
 They’ve been looking forward to it all day.
 But when they get to the shelf, it’s empty.
 Disappointed, they leave without buying anything else.
 This is the dreaded stockout scenario—a retailer’s worst nightmare.
 For more info, refer to [this link](https://www.increff.com/say-goodbye-to-stockouts-heres-how-increff-ensures-inventory-availability/) from Increff.